derdon/menhir-example/README.rst

 examples (accessible through the directory "demo" in the source code of menhir).

 To write this code, I used the example demos/calc from menhir's source code.
+In the files lexer.mll and parser.mly I added comments for my own modifications so that the reader of the source code can distinguish between code from INRIA and code added by me.

 A testfile is attached to avoid misunderstandings with the required file format.